 As a hospital-based, surgical speciality it became logical that both dental and medical qualifications were required.
 Due to the influence of this association, dual qualification became mandatory in the late 1980's.
 Likewise, the requirement of basic general surgical training, assessed by a surgical Fellowship examination, was facilitated by this Association in conjunction with the Royal Surgical Colleges.
 The speciality, whilst always retaining its dental base, was formally established as one of the nine surgical specialities in 1994 and has membership of the Senate of Surgery and its Committees.

-It is a requirement, in accordance with Article 8 (3)(b) of the European Specialist Medical Qualification Order 1995 that a Doctor must be both a registered medical practitioner and a registered dentist in order to be eligible for inclusion in the Specialist Register for the Speciality of Oral & Maxillofacial Surgery.
-This Register is held by the General Medical Council.
-The specialist in oral surgery is held by the General Dental Council.
+It is a requirement, in accordance with Article 8 (3)(b) of the European Specialist Medical Qualification Order 1995 that a Doctor must be both a registered medical practitioner and a registered dentist in order to be eligible for inclusion in the Specialist Register for the Speciality of Oral & Maxillofacial Surgery (OMFS).
+This Register is held by the General Medical Council (GMC).
+The specialist list in Oral Surgery (OS) is held by the General Dental Council (GDC).

 The Association, for many years a registered charity, became a company limited by guarantee in 1997.